edwardtanguay/base-react-001/README.md

 - one page reads from a JSON file and displays contents on page with graphics
 - pages have internal links from one page to the next
 - a customizable favicon that shows up in bookmarks and browser tabs
-- TODO: refactor datapod directory out
 - TODO: flex display in flashcards
+- TODO: fix footer
+- TODO: fix margin
+- TODO: get custom directory to work

 ## Prerequisites